citrix/citrix-mcs-sdk-samples/OpenShift/Hosting Connection/Role/README.md

 - Automates creation of roles with minimum required permissions for CVAD operations.
 - Automates assignment of these roles to a specified Service Account.
+- Supports assignment of different roles to different namespaces as needed.

 ### Role Definitions